workspacemrqz/crmportilho/replit.md

 ### Configuration Notes
 - The `allowedHosts: true` setting in `vite.config.ts` is **essential** for Replit - without it, Vite blocks requests from the dynamic Replit preview domains
 - Minor WebSocket HMR connection warnings in console are expected and don't affect functionality
+- Menu recognition works entirely offline - OpenAI API key is optional and only used for advanced conversational features

 ## User Preferences
 - Language: Portuguese (Brazilian)